-The recent story regarding the death of William Mead, aged one, and its implications around out-of-hours healthcare should give us all pause for thought.
+The recent story regarding the death of one-year-old William Mead and its implications around out-of-hours healthcare should give us all pause for thought.

 An NHS report into William’s case sheds some light on how a compendium of errors resulted in a failure to spot that William was suffering from sepsis.

-At least 37,000 people are killed by sepsis each year – which ought to worry us, as it is both detectable and treatable in the vast majority of cases.
+At least 37,000 people are killed by sepsis each year.
+This ought to worry us, as it is both detectable and treatable in the vast majority of cases.

 Individual 111 call handlers aren’t medically qualified, so we shouldn’t expect them to diagnose conditions like sepsis over the phone.
-Clearly, improvements to the service are possible though – staff can be trained to know when to escalate a case up to someone capable of providing a medical opinion.
+Clearly, improvements to the service are possible.
+Staff can be trained to know when to escalate a case up to someone capable of providing a medical opinion.